-The following table discloses compensation received by each non-management member of our Board of Directors who served as a Director during fiscal year 2009.
+The following table discloses compensation received by each non-management member of our Board of Directors who served as a Director during fiscal year 2010.
 Our management Directors do not receive an annual retainer or any other compensation for their service on the Board of Directors.

-Name - es Earned Paid in Cash A Stock wards (1)(2) All Other Compensation Total Martha C. Goss (3) \$ 45,000 \$ 45,000 \$ 90,000 Ronald J. Korn \$ 52,500 \$ 45,000 - \$ 97,500 William H. Lacy \$ 45,000 \$ 45,000 \$ 90,000 David B. Reiner \$ 30,000(4) \$ 45,000 - \$ 75,000 Barry N. Wish \$ 50,000 \$ 45,000 \$ 95,000
+Name s Earned aid in Cash Stock vards (1)(2) All Other Compensation Total Martha C. Goss (3) \$ 33,750 \$ 45,000 \$ 78,750 Ronald J. Korn \$ 52,500 \$ 45,000 \$ 97,500 William H. Lacy \$ 45,000 \$ 45,000 \$ 90,000 David B. Reiner \$ 45,000 \$ 45,000 - \$ 90,000 Barry N. Wish \$ 50,000 \$ 45,000 - \$ 95,000

 - (1) The number of shares issued pursuant to the Directors' Stock Plan is based on the "fair market value" of our common stock on the date of election (or re-election) of such Director to our Board of Directors.
 The term "fair market value" is defined in the Directors' Stock Plan to mean the average of the high and low prices of the common stock as reported on the New York Stock Exchange on the relevant date.
 Shares issued pursuant to the Directors' Stock Plan are subject to forfeiture during the twelve (12) full calendar months following election or appointment to the Board of Directors or a Committee thereof, if the Director does not attend an aggregate of at least 75% of all meetings of the Board of Directors and Committees thereof of which the Director is a member during such period. - (2) In March 2005, the Board of Directors adopted a Deferred Compensation Plan for Directors, pursuant to which Directors are permitted to defer receipt of their compensation granted under the Directors' Stock Plan.
-During 2009, Ms. Goss and Messrs.
-Korn and Wish did not elect to defer their \$45,000 in equity compensation and were each issued 5,510 shares of common stock as a result.
+During 2010, Ms. Goss and Messrs.
+Korn and Wish did not elect to defer their \$45,000 in equity compensation and were each issued 3,827 shares of common stock as a result.
 Our remaining non-management Directors, Messrs.
 Lacy and Reiner elected to defer their \$45,000 in equity compensation pursuant to the terms of the Deferred Compensation Plan.
-Our non-management Directors have no shares subject to option awards outstanding as of December 31, 2009. - (3) Although not seeking re-election in 2010, Ms. Martha Goss was a member of our Board of Directors and received compensation for her services during 2009. - (4) Mr. Reiner was appointed to our Board of Directors on May 6, 2009.
-He received pro-rated Director compensation for Q2 and full Director compensation for Q3 and Q4.
+Our non-management Directors have no shares subject to option awards outstanding as of December 31, 2010. - (3) Although she did not seek re-election in 2010, Ms. Martha Goss was a member of our Board of Directors and received compensation for her services through the completion of her tenure in May 2010.